#{ServerName}

 The Greenhouse is a unique gift shop selling an eclectic mix of those ‘must haves’ for your home and garden.
 It is a family-run business and the team are passionate about bringing you exciting and unusual lines from different suppliers throughout Britain, Europe and the rest of the world.
 Quirky and characterful, it welcomes you in for a spot of fun retail therapy.
 Location: NE65 0XQ

-Grey's Warkworth
+Gray's Warkworth

-This is another gift shop which specialises in high-end gifts at affordable prices making it a lovely pitstop to pick up some nice gifts and souvenirs.
+This is another gift shop in Warkworth which specialises in high-end gifts at affordable prices making it a lovely pitstop to pick up some nice gifts and souvenirs.
 You will find everything from scarves, bangles, necklaces to Italian leather bags and a nice range of designs that you don’t find on the high street.
 Location: NE65 0UW

 Whether you spend a couple of hours wandering around the village or out exploring, you’ll be happy to hear that there are some great places to grab a bite to eat at any time of the day in Warkworth.
 Here are some of our favourite eateries in Warkworth village…